The Adventures of Rocky and Bullwinkle and Friends: Home media

 In 2002, Jay Ward Productions established a partnership with Classic Media called Bullwinkle Studios.
 From 2003 to 2005, the partnership produced DVDs of the first three seasons of the series, which were renamed (for legal reasons) Rocky & Bullwinkle & Friends.
 Releases then stalled until 2010, when season 4 was released, in part to commemorate the 50th anniversary of the series.
 The complete series was released on January 4, 2011, marking the debut of season 5 on DVD.
 A standalone release of season 5 was released on March 29, 2011.
 The DVDs for the first three seasons were distributed by Sony Wonder, while seasons 4, 5, and Complete Series sets are currently distributed by Vivendi Entertainment.
 The complete series was re-released on DVD again on March 12, 2019, by Universal Pictures Home Entertainment, to celebrate the show's 60th anniversary.

 The DVD releases differ somewhat from the originals.
-The original opening bumpers as seen on the network run were restored, but the title of the show was replaced with the name "The Adventures of Rocky and Bullwinkle and Friends" (never used during the show's television run) and a modern logo with styling inconsistent with the rest of the animation (pictured) somewhat clumsily inserted into the original bumpers.
-A William Conrad sound-alike was used to announce the new title, which some viewers found jarring.
+The original opening bumpers as seen on the network run were restored, but the title of the show was replaced with the name "The Adventures of Rocky and Bullwinkle and Friends" (never used during the show's original run, and only on international broadcasts from 1997) and a modern logo with styling inconsistent with the rest of the animation (pictured) somewhat clumsily inserted into the original bumpers.
+A William Conrad sound-alike (Keith Scott) was used to announce the new title, which some viewers found jarring.
 In addition, a semi-transparent "R&B" logo appears for five seconds at the beginning of each segment in the lower right-hand corner.
 Some segments were moved from their position in the original episodes.
 Also, the season 5 shows on DVD recycle supporting features found on the DVDs for the first four seasons.
 Mathematically, this makes sense, since the total number of supporting features (assuming two used per show) exactly equals the number of shows created during the first four seasons.
 The first set, most of the second set, and the fifth season set use the second opening and closing used for the Rocky and His Friends broadcast, while the last two story arcs in the second set, as well as the third- and fourth-season sets, use the original opening and closing from the Rocky and His Friends broadcast.
-Frank Comstock's musical themes are replaced on the sets with Fred Steiner's music produced for The Bullwinkle Show.
+Frank Comstock's musical themes are replaced on the sets with Fred Steiner's music produced for The Bullwinkle Show due to copyright issues regarding the former’s music cues.
+These remasters are the first time a few of these music cues from Fred Steiner have been heard in the series.
 In addition, the first four season sets include optional Spanish-language audio tracks.